sliide/technical_task_fs/README.md

 - `name` (VARCHAR, UNIQUE)
 - `description` (TEXT)
 - `parent_id` (INTEGER, NULLABLE, foreign key referencing categories.id)

-### Technical Constraints
-- Use any frontend and backend technologies you're comfortable with
-    - We'd love to see and hear what tools you think would be best for a company internal tool like this

-## AI Tool Usage

-We **encourage** you to use AI tools (ChatGPT, Claude, Copilot, etc.) to complete this task.
-However:

-- You must **understand** the code you submit
-- Include documentation showing **how you used AI**, such as:
-    - Key prompts you used
-    - Notes on how you guided the AI
-    - Full conversation logs with the AI (if practical)

-Create a file called `AI_USAGE.md` documenting your AI interaction approach.

-## Submission Requirements

-### Code Delivery
-- **DO NOT** push your solution to our public GitHub repository
-- Feel free to create either your own repository as a fork or **ZIP** your entire project directory and**EMAIL** the file to the recruiter

-### Documentation Requirements
-Your submission must include:

-1. **README.md** with:
-    - Clear setup instructions (assume we have a clean machine)
-        - Provide **complete setup instructions** - don't assume we have your tools installed
-        - **Bonus points** for easy setup (Docker, one-command setup, etc.)
-        - Include any dependencies, environment variables, or configuration needed
-    - How to run the application
-    - Technology choices and reasoning
-    - Any assumptions made

-2. **AI_USAGE.md** with:
-    - Documentation of AI tool usage
-    - Key prompts or conversation excerpts
-    - How you validated AI-generated code

-## Getting Started

 ### Database Setup
 1. Ensure Docker and Docker Compose are installed: